 We recommend that all candidates prepare for the examinations by gaining clinical experience in hospital posts involving the care of emergency medical patients, whether adults or children, and by studying up-to-date postgraduate clinical textbooks and current medical journals.

-The examinations are mapped to the UK core medical training curriculum and knowledge of this and UK national guidelines should form part of your preparation for the examinations.
+The examinations are mapped to the UK core medical training curriculum / internal medicine training and knowledge of this and UK national guidelines should form part of your preparation for the examinations.

 - National Institute for Health and Clinical Excellence (NICE guidelines)